manastahir/autify/README.md

 This drive folder contains the logs, training results and weights of the experiment that I ran using experiments.ipynb file on colab.
 You can replicate the experiment by either running the notebook or by running the train.sh which create a docker container and runs the training inside it. <a href="https://drive.google.com/drive/folders/1-IiQ__GbyH5fu3wymXT1hLmBHgmLbozm?usp=sharing"> Drive Folder </a>.

 Experiments.ipynb is the simplest way to run the experiments, but need to install dependencies. <br/>
-train folder contains the dockerized training script and other files needed to run the training. <br/>
+train folder contains the dockerized training script and other files needed to run the training.
+All logs and weights are store in a <b> volume: experiments</b><br/>
-infer folder contains the dockerized inference script and other files needed to run the inference
+infer folder contains the dockerized inference script and other files needed to run the inference.
+Running the inference takes the images placed in the ./infer/input folder as the input and produces a csv with predictions in ./infer/output/

 ### run inference using weights downloaded from drive
 1. set the name and weight's file_name in the ./infer/config.py